 This Policy applies to all persons engaged in child-related work in, or providing services to, the School and to all students of the School.
-Child-related work refers to a worker who has direct contact with the child or the children and that contact is a usual part of their work.
-This would include School staff, School cleaners and outside tutors.
-An exemption would be volunteers (such as a parent working in the presence of a staff person).
-However, if they are part of a formal mentoring service, staying at an overnight camp or providing care services to children with disabilities volunteers must have a WWCC.
+Child-related work refers to a worker who has direct contact with the child or the children and that contact is a usual part of and more incidental to their work.